8 Best Phlebotomy Schools in Oregon

 Once you graduate, you will be well trained and qualified to either work s an entry-level phlebotomist or take and pass the American Society of Clinical Pathology exam.

-Rogue Community College has set the admission criteria which is highly competitive and only certain applicants will be accepted into the phlebotomy program.
+Rogue Community College has set the admission criteria, which are highly competitive, and only certain applicants will be accepted into the phlebotomy program.

 The total program can be completed in 22 weeks, that is, 11 weeks of classroom training and 11 weeks of practicum.